 What to bring

-- If you're a first-time voter who registered by mail, and didn't include your driver's license number, California ID number, or the last 4 digits of your Social Security number on your registration, you may be asked to provide ID when you vote.
-Acceptable forms include: copy of a recent utility bill, the sample ballot booklet you received from your county elections office or another document sent to you by a government agency, a US passport, driver license, official state identification card, or student identification card showing your name and photograph.
+- If you’re a first time voter who registered by mail, and didn’t include your driver’s license number, California ID number, or the last 4 digits of your Social Security number on your registration, you may be asked to provide ID when you vote.
+If voting by mail, send a photocopy of your personal identification to your county elections official.
+If you are requesting a vote-by-mail ballot using the Vote-by-Mail Ballot Application, you can send a photocopy of your personal identification along with your application.
+If you do not do this prior to voting, you will be contacted by your county elections official upon receipt of your voted ballot to request the required proof of identity.
+If voting in person, you may be asked to provide an acceptable form of identification prior to receiving your ballot.
+Acceptable forms include: a copy of a recent utility bill, the sample ballot booklet you received from your county elections office or another document sent to you by a government agency, a US passport, driver license, official state identification card, or student identification card showing your name and photograph.

 - Voters without ID: If you are unable to provide ID, you will be able to vote a provisional ballot.